 Before recycling your pillows, there are a few things you should take into consideration:

 Recycling old pillows is a great way to help the environment.
-Not only will you be saving resources, but you’ll also be keeping pillows out of landfills.
+Not only will you save resources, but you’ll also keep pillows out of landfills.
 Plus, recycling pillows can save you money!

 Here are some benefits of recycling pillows:

 According to experts, you should replace your pillows every 1-2 years.
 This is because pillows can collect dust mites, dead skin cells, and other allergens over time.
-If you have allergies or asthma, it’s especially important to keep your pillows clean and replace them regularly.
+If you have allergies or asthma, keeping your pillows clean and replacing them regularly is especially important.

 Pillows may develop flat spots or become lumpy over time.
 If this happens, it’s time to replace them.
 You should also replace your pillows if they are stained or damaged.